nasirlukman/nasirlukman.github.io/_posts/2026-06-08-satellites-stats-and-SEZs.md

 # The Promise of Mega-Infrastructure

-When governments invest in mega-infrastructure projects, they are making a bet: that strategic physical interventions can accelerate regional economic growth.
+When governments invest in mega-infrastructure projects, they are making a bet that strategic physical interventions can accelerate regional economic growth.
 By directing large amounts of capital into transportation networks, utilities, and public facilities, policymakers aim to transform underdeveloped regions into engines of investment, employment, and productivity.

-In southern Lombok, this vision materialized through the development of the Mandalika tourism area and the Mandalika MotoGP Circuit.
+In southern Lombok, this vision realized through the development of the Mandalika tourism area and the Mandalika MotoGP Circuit.
 Plans to develop southern Lombok as a priority tourism destination had been under discussion since at least 2010.
 The effort gained momentum in 2016 with the formal establishment of the Mandalika Special Economic Zone (SEZ), an initiative designed to transform a largely agricultural and relatively isolated coastal region into an internationally recognized tourism hub.

 A year later, the government announced that the SEZ would host Indonesia's first MotoGP circuit.
 Construction soon began, culminating in the completion of the Mandalika International Street Circuit in 2021.
 The track hosted its first MotoGP race in 2022, placing southern Lombok on the global motorsport stage.